Technically-Tony/Hashnode/cko51jobo04k083s1anlr8f23.md

 #### 2. Custom Themes & Cool Plug-Ins
 Obsidian (currently a desktop application, though I have heard rumors of a mobile app in beta testing) has about 18 core plug-ins and a bunch of themes ready for use.
 However it has essentially been engineered to be flexible enough to allow custom themes and third-party plug-ins from developers which are then accessible through Community plugins on the settings so that really, you could make your plain text notes look pretty much however you would like them to.
 You could also fully customize the color scheme with your own [custom CSS](https://help.obsidian.md/How+to/Add+custom+styles).
-I'm currently using [**Cybertron**](https://forum.obsidian.md/t/cybertron-theme-cyber-lyt/1227) by [Nick Milo](https://github.com/nickmilo/Cybertron).
+I'm currently using a theme named [**Cybertron**](https://forum.obsidian.md/t/cybertron-theme-cyber-lyt/1227) created by [Nick Milo](https://github.com/nickmilo/Cybertron).

 ![Theme.PNG](https://cdn.hashnode.com/res/hashnode/image/upload/v1619822620575/z316opaJ0.png)